Branding vs. Marketing: Two Business-Building Powerhouses

 Branding and marketing are often confused for one another.
 When you’re eager for your business to grow in the public eye, you might seek out a branding service, only to learn that what you really need is marketing—or vice versa.

-image of a man's hands holding up a poster that says who says a small poster can't start a big collection?
+A person is holding a poster that says `` who says a small poster can 't start a big collection ''

 In reality, branding and marketing are distinct elements of a business’s growth strategy, but they need to be used together for the most effective messaging.
 Learning the differences between these two processes will make it easier for your team to attract customers and build a strong foundation for promotion.